konsulting/porter/README.md

  - Set up routing... you have some options.

    1. Use the DNS container shipped with Porter.
-Update your machine's network DNS settings to point to 127.0.0.1.
-The container will resolve the domain for Porter and it will forward other request to Cloudflare's DNS (1.1.1.1).
+Update your machine's network DNS settings to point to 127.0.0.1 before other name servers.
+The container will resolve the domain for Porter.
 You will need to turn off locally any installed DNSmasq since the DNS container opens to port 53 on localhost. (e.g. `brew services stop dnsmasq`)

    2. Use your existing Laravel Valet domain - which uses DNSmasq installed locally on a Mac.